DavidRuhe/DavidRuhe.github.io/_notes/Variational Diffusion Models.md

 Again, for all details, see our full implementation [here](https://github.com/DavidRuhe/simple-variational-diffusion-models).

 ## Conclusion
 Denoising diffusion models have many potential applications.
 It remains to be seen how long diffusion models will be around as the go-to generative model.
-Being easy to train, conceptually simple and highly scalable they certainly have useful properties.
+Being easy to train, conceptually simple, and highly scalable, they certainly have valuable properties.
 But the relatively slow sampling procedure might be problematic.
 Despite this, I am optimistic.
-Please don't hesitate to contact me if you have any questions or comments regarding the implementation, code or diffusion models in general!
+Please don't hesitate to contact me if you have any questions or comments regarding the implementation, code, or diffusion models in general!

 ## References
 #### ArXiV